• Skip to primary navigation

 Why This Challenge Is So Common in Catholic Schools

-Catholic schools differ from many independent or charter school governance models:
+Catholic school board models differ from many independent or charter school governance models:

 • Boards are volunteer-based, with members who care deeply about the school and want to help in practical ways.